Human rights in Mauritania: Amnesty

-During 2011, president Mohamed Ould Abdel Aziz pardoned 269 prisoners, including eight women sentenced for "zina", or sexual relations outside marriage.
+During 2011, President Mohamed Ould Abdel Aziz pardoned 269 prisoners, including eight women sentenced for "zina", or sexual relations outside marriage.
 Human rights activists and individuals associated with drug trafficking were also among those released.

-Denial of fair public trial
+Denial of a fair public trial

-The constitution and statutes of Mauritania provide for an independent judiciary, but it was not independent in practice in 2011.
+The Constitution and statutes of Mauritania provide for an independent judiciary, but it was not independent in practice in 2011.
 The executive branch continued to exercise significant influence over the judiciary through its ability to appoint and remove judges.
 The government generally respected court orders.

 Poorly educated and trained judges were susceptible in 2011 to social, financial, and tribal pressures that limited judicial fairness.
 On 15 May, three juveniles received the death penalty, in violation of national legislation and ratified international conventions, for their role in the death of another minor.
 Observers suggested that the court was influenced by tribal and social factors.
 On 12 December, the sentences were reduced to 12 years in prison and a combined 1.2 million ouguiya (US$4,130) fine.

 During 2011, international donors, including the International Organization for Migration and the World Bank, funded training for prosecutors and judges with the aim of increasing judicial professionalism.